Jopetin/Aalto-IJ-Scala-Inspections/README.md

 This is an IntelliJ IDEA plugin that adds additional live code inspection rules for Scala.

 New inspections can be found under the *Aalto* group under the *Scala* section of inspections.
-By default they are ranked as warnings and are disabled.
+By default they are ranked as warnings and disabled.

 ### Usage of *Option.get*